Luciano-project/tech-blog/README.md

 # tech-blog
-Web page of a technology blog
+Web page of a fictitious technology blog made using CSS and HTML.